SoundChaser83/devilutionx-apocrypha/README.md

 Ranged monsters no longer retreat when walking close to them

+Diablo and Na-Krul's resistances/immunities have changed, so casters may have to experiment a bit!

 All of the wonderful things from DevilutionX v1.3.0 including...
 - Widescreen resolution
 - 60 FPS animations